 The same goes for 888Poker/WSOP.
 As subsidiaries of Caesars Entertainment, these brands have links to Harrah’s Casino Pennsylvania.
 This is their route into the state and they intend to use it.
 Between what’s already available and what’s to come, the regulated PA online poker market is shaping up to be one of the best in the US.

 By October 2020, the second incarnation of PACOOP had paid out more than $2 million.
 This not only highlighted the festival’s appeal, but one of PokerStars’ main strengths.
-As an operator, PokerStars has built its reputation on excellence in all areas but, particularly, tournaments.
+As an operator, PokerStars has built its reputation on excellence in all areas but particularly, European poker tournaments.
 PACOOP was a demonstration of what it can do not only with regards to prize pools but variety.

 Of course, it’s not all about mega festivals.
 Each week, PokerStars PA hosts five Sunday Majors, including the Sunday Special with prize pools topping $100,000.
 Beyond that, you can play a variety of cash games at all limits.
 Including Hold’em, Omaha, Stud, Draw, Mixed Games, and exotic options such as Badugi.